DjangoGirls/internal-resources/sales/ideas.md

 **Trigger Statement**: If you need a birthday present for a programmer concerned about diversity in the tech community, get a Code Like a Girl shirt.
 They're really comfortable!

+**Tweetable**: Code Like a Girl shirt makes a great comfy birthday present for a programmer concerned about diversity in tech! 🎂💻🎉

 - Problem: You recognize that there's a problem with diversity in tech
 - Target Audience: Tech speakers, influencers, and organizers
 - Solution: Buy a Code Like a Girl shirt

 **Trigger Statement**: Hey tech speakers and organizers!
 Wear this shirt on stage to let your audience know you recognize there's a diversity problem in tech.

+**Tweetable**: 👋 tech speakers/organizers, wearing this will signal to your audience that you recognize our diversity problem 👕💖📣

 "This is What a Programmer Looks Like" shirt